Sebagabones/CITS3007Project/Phase2/Report/Phase2Report shortened.md

 8. We used `asprintf` over alternatives like `sprintf`/`snprintf`
     - `asprintf` helps to avoid buffer overflows as it automatically allocates a buffer large enough to hold the formatted string.
     - It improves safety by returning -1 upon failure and the number of bytes written on success, meaning checking for successful writes is trivially easy.

-## REPHRASE
 9. Session expiry time
    - For our implementation we chose for the session expiry time to be equal to the user account expiry time, or 24 hours in the cases where there was none.
-   - The reason for this is there is nothing else related to the session expiry time so we simply assumed that the user account expiry and the session expiry are the same thing.
+   - The reason for this is there is nothing else related to the session expiry time so it was assumed that the user account expiry and the session expiry were intended to be related.

 10. Not using `LOGIN_FAIL_IP_BANNED`
     - We decided not to use IP banning because of several reasons:
       - For one thing everyone uses dynamic IP addresses nowadays so just by simply rebooting their router they could bypass the ban (or worse, possibly passing the ban along to another innocent player).
       - Even if one does not use dynamic IPs, VPNs exist to do the same thing.
       - Since the given IP is IPv4, due to the scarcity of IPv4 addresses, a lot of Internet Service Providers use CGNAT, meaning banning one IP could inadvertently impact thousands of players, which is not ideal when your product's success is dependant among the player-base being able to, well, play the game.
     - While there are of course solutions to these problems, our group felt like it was out of scope of the provided project brief.

 11. Passing 10 failed logins will soft ban the account
     - We implemented an enforced login fail when there was more than 10 consecutive failed logins in a row, meaning the account will be impossible to access.